mbari-org/m3-quickstart/README.md

 ## Applications

+>[!IMPORTANT] The web applications, VARS Query and VARS Knowledgebase Editor, work best when the web server if configured with SSL/HTTPS.
+We're working on providing a build and docs to help you with that.

 ### VARS Annotation

 VARS Annotation is one of the applications used to create annotations on video.
 It will run on Window, macOS, and Linux.
 At MBARI, we use macOS.
 If you need a build of VARS Annotation for your operating system submit create a request [here](https://github.com/mbari-media-management/vars-annotation/issues).
 It requires a separate VARS-compatible video player.
 (See the [Prebuilt Applications section above](#Prebuilt-applications)).